MatteoSebastianelli/Tinkerbird_SongGene/README.md

 This repository contains all the scripts relative to tinkerbird SongGene project.
 Data can be made available upon request.

-In this repository you find:
+In this repository you find script for:

-1)
+1) Bioinformatic pipeline (Whole-genome variant calling & ddRAD)

-2)
+2) ADMIXTURE & fastSTRUCURE

-...
+3) GEMMA, permutation test, BSLMM and BLAST

+4) ELAI

+5) Statistical phasing and xpEHH

+6) brms IOI stability models